AtlanticR/bio.base/README.md

 # ecomodUtils

-Utilities to initiate develop and/or use ecomod tools.
+Utilities to help develop and/or use ecomod tools.

 ```
 # to enable inter-operability with github